mysql/mysql-utilities/doc/man/mut.rst

 .. option:: --suite=<suite>

-   Test suite to execute - list option multiple times for multiple suites.
+   The test suite to execute.
+Use this option multiple times to specify multiple suites.

 .. option:: --testdir=<path>

-   Path to test directory.
+   Path to the test directory.

 .. option:: --utildir=<path>

-   Location of utilities.
+   Location of the utilities.

 .. option:: --verbose, -v

    Control how much information is displayed.
+This option can be used multiple times to increase the amount of information.
 For example, -v = verbose, -vv = more verbose, -vvv = debug.
-Use -vvv to display actual results of test cases to the screen and ignore result processing - used to diagnose test execution problems.
+To diagnose test execution problems, use -vvv to display the actual results of test cases and ignore result processing.

 .. option:: --version